1987 Pacific hurricane season: Tropical Storm Oka

 A disturbance in the Intertropical Convergence Zone organized into Tropical Depression One-C on August 26.
 Twelve hours later, it was upgraded to a tropical storm and named Oka, which is Hawaiian for Oscar.
 Oka slowly moved west-northwest and reached its peak wind speed of 60 mph (95 kmh) on August 27.
 The next day, a nearby trough caused wind shear, which weakened Oka to a depression on August 29 and subsequently destroyed it.

 Tropical Storm Knut

 On August 28, a tropical depression formed 1165 mi west Manzanillo, Mexico.
 Twelve hours later, it strengthened into a tropical storm and was named Knut.
 Never attaining winds stronger than 40 mph (65 kmh), Knut stayed a tropical storm for one day.
 It weakened to a tropical depression on August 30 and dissipated later that day.
 The cyclone stayed out at sea for its entire life, and never threatened land.

-Knut had no impact on land.
-However, its name was retired in 1992 for unknown reasons and was replaced by Kenneth.